-- Appointment of Landscape Contractor: January 2017. - Appointment of Design and Construct Contractor: January 2017. - Design start: January 2017. - Commence tree removal and planting of new trees (in the vicinity but away from the junction): January 2017 to April 2017. - Construction start (engineering works): August 2017.
+- Appointment of Landscape Contractor: January 2017. - Appointment of Design and Construct Contractor: January 2017. - Design start: January 2017. - Conagende the Zemoval and planting of new trees (in the vicinity but away from the junction): January 2017 to April 2017. - Construction start (engineering works): August 2017.

 Continue with planting new trees in the vicinity but away from the junction: October 2017 to April 2018.
 Construction finish (engineering works): July 2018.
 Complete landscaping and tree planting at the junction: October 2018 to April 2019.
 Links to Corporate and Service Outcomes The Ashted Circus scheme fully supports the primary objective 'A Strong Economy' as set out in the City Councils Business Plan and Budget 2016+.
 The proposal contributes to growing the economy through investment in transport infrastructure that supports new developments being built in Birmingham.
 It also aligns with the GBSLEP Strategy for Growth, Strategic Economic Plan.
-The projects support the targets and objectives of the Local Transport Plan 3, 2011-2026, specifically those targets around reducing congestion, improving road safety, improving the highway network and improving air quality.
-Local Transport Plan Objectives The project will Transport Plan 20 following objectives in the Local regeneration i n the West Midlan f labour markets a ctor led growth and economic ds metropolitan area' by increasing and helping people access jobs by the area's tran ng greenhouse gas emissions from encouraging greater use of the most sport options; and K03 'To improve the health, personal security and safety of people travelling in the West Midlands metropolitan area' by encouraging sustainable travel options and reducing road traffic casualties. ducing road trainic casualties.
-Project Definition Document approved by Cabinet Date of Approval 11 th February 2013 Document approved by Benefits Document approved by Mea Converting the signalised cross in Approval 11 th February 2013
+Plan 3, 2011-2 2026, specifically oving road safety, d objectives of the Local Transport those targets around reducing improving the highway network and Local Transport Plan Objectives The project will Transport Plan 20 following objectives in the Local regeneration i n the West Midlan f labour markets a ctor led growth and economic ds metropolitan area' by increasing and helping people access jobs by the area's trar ng greenhouse gas emissions from encouraging greater use of the most port options; and • K03 'To improve the health, personal security and safety of people travelling in the West Midlands metropolitan area' by encouraging sustainable travel options and reducing road traffic casualties.
+Project Definition Document approved by Cabinet Date of Approval 11 th February 2013 / ppi o rai Benefits Меа sure Impact Benefits Quantification- Impact on Outcomes Converting the signalised cross Impact The provision of the signalised cross road will provide additional capacity through the junction and relieve congestion at this busy junction.
+The introduction of traffic signals at the junction will when linked to other traffic signal junctions on this section of the Ring Road will enable the most efficient management of traffic flow along this section of the Ring Road.